 Incident Response

 MX’s Information Security team has established the MX Incident Response Plan, which is maintained and executed as needed.
-MX’s Incident Response Plan includes execution criteria, effective response procedures, and processes for communicating incident details (when customer impacting) to customers.
+MX’s Incident Response Plan includes execution criteria, effective response procedures, and processes for communicating incident details (when impacting clients) to clients.
 The MX Incident Response Plan is reviewed, updated (as needed), and tested on an annual basis.

 MX’s Information Security team provides a mechanism for MX personnel and external system users to report potential security incidents.
-MX personnel are encouraged and trained to report security-related incidents directly to MX’s Information Security team either verbally, via internal communication mechanisms, or by emailing security@ mx.com.
+MX personnel are encouraged and trained to report security-related incidents directly to MX’s Information Security team either verbally, via internal communication mechanisms, or by emailing security@mx.com.

 External system users are able to report security-related incidents via the “Contact Support” links available in MX’s applications by contacting their MX customer service representative, or by emailing security@mx.com.